Jatra Mohan Sengupta

 Jatra Mohan Sengupta or Jatramohan Sen (1850-1919) was a Bengali lawyer and politician.

 Early life

 Sengupta was born on 30 July 1850 in Barama, Chandanaish Upazila, Chittagong District, Bengal Presidency, British Raj.
 His father, Trahiram Sen, was an Ayurvedic physician.
-He graduated from Chittagong Government High School in 1868 and from Chittagong College in 1870.
+He graduated from Chittagong Government School (now Chittagong Collegiate School) in 1868 and from Chittagong College in 1870.
 He completed further studies at the St. Paul's Cathedral Mission College in Kolkata.
 He started working the Chittagong commissioner office but left soon after to pursue a law degree.
 While studying at law school he worked as the headmaster of a mission school.
 In 1876, he completed his law degree and joined the Chittagong District Bar.